 During 2008 I also began work on my project about social exclusion.
 I started to document the experiences of a heroin user, a homeless alcoholic, a failed asylum seeker and a young man who had been in care.

-Was profiled in Ten, Manchester UK International Business Magazine.
+This year I was profiled in Ten, Manchester UK International Business Magazine.

 I completed my role as curator to the British Council’s OPENCities photography project.
 The exhibition started its tour in Düsseldorf in June.